Covid-19 Emergency Response; Land, Sanitation and Kindergarten Programmes

 Covid-19 Emergency Response

-60 green shirted volunteers have now installed more than 10,000 tippy taps in different towns, reaching more than 25,000 families or 75,000 residents.
+DWN is rolling out low cost handsfree sanitation stations known as tippy taps to reduce the spread of COVID-19.
+To date 60 green-shirted volunteers have now installed more than 10,000 tippy taps in different towns, reaching more than 25,000 families or 75,000 residents.

 Lüderitz: With support the Debmarine- Namdeb Foundation and in collaboration with the Town Council, the programme started on 2 May and a total of 1,500 tippy taps are being installed.

-Otjiozonduipa region: With support from B2Gold and in collaboration with relevant local authorities, activities were initiated in Otjiwarongo, Otavi and Kalkfeld (total of 6,500 tippy taps).
+Otjiozonduipa region: With support from B2Gold and in collaboration with relevant local authorities, 6,500 tippy taps were deployed to Otjiwarongo, Otavi and Kalkfeld.

 Kunene, Omusati and Oshana regions: A total of 1,500 tippy tap kits are being delivered to Opuwo, Fransfontein, Okahao and Oshakati.
 These activities are supported by generous individual sponsors, Deloitte, Future Energy, and Housing!
 ForFuture.
-Activities are supervised by DWN’s northern office based in Okahao.
+The operation is supervised by DWN’s northern office based in Okahao.